pyconau/2018.pycon-au.org/education-seminar.md

 August 24th in Sydney, Australia, at the [International Convention Center, Sydney](https://www.iccsydney.com.au).

+* We're currently accepting proposals for the Education Seminar!
+Submit these through the [main conference CFP](/speak/) and tag them as "Education".
+* We're currently accepting submissions for the Student Showcase!
+Refer to the [Student Showcase submission guide](/speak/showcase) for details.

 ## Seminar Overview

 Python is both a simple and consistent language for beginners and a powerful